It's a Jungle Out There (song): History

 Newman wrote another song, "When I'm Gone," for the final episode, "Mr. Monk and the End".
 The song won the 2010 Emmy Award for Outstanding Original Music and Lyrics.

-As the show appears on Peacock and Netflix, the first two-part episode has been edited to include the Randy Newman theme.
+As the show appears on Peacock and Prime Video, the first two-part episode has been edited to include the Randy Newman theme.

 Other versions

 Snoop Dogg covered the song for the season 6 episode "Mr. Monk and the Rapper", in which he also played a guest role as Murderuss, a rapper accused of murder.

 A rerecorded and expanded version of "It's a Jungle Out There" appears on Newman's 2017 album Dark Matter.